SSU Peace Corps Prep students gain hands-on agricultural experience while serving their community in an urban gardening project.

 The International Service and Peace Corps Preparation Program (ISPCPP) at Shawnee State University is designed to help students acquire the knowledge, skills, and experience needed to serve in the Peace Corps or other international service organizations.

-Shawnee State is one of only five universities in the nation to offer this program, which was developed through a cooperative agreement between SSU and the U.S. Peace Corps.
+Shawnee State is one of only seven universities in the nation to offer this program, which was developed through a cooperative agreement between SSU and the U.S. Peace Corps.
 The ISPCPP curriculum includes course work in international studies, cross cultural skills, foreign language, and four core focus areas emphasized by the Peace Corps: agriculture and food security, education, environment and natural resources, and global health.
 Students in the program also gain practical experience through community service, international student mentoring, and cross-cultural experience (through study abroad and/or domestic or international service trips or internships).
 ISPCPP students receive mentoring throughout the program.

 This interdisciplinary program serves to advance the following Peace Corps goals: